home - Electricity

 Living room

 What could be more expressive for a living room than a stone wall?
 It's amazing how a material so cold and heavy can turn into a warm and inviting feature in a room.
 No matter what texture and color you choose, you can combine it with many design styles.
-This finish will add a sturdy, reliable appearance to an elegant, modern living room.
+This finish will add a solid, robust appearance to an elegant, modern living room.
 It is also the perfect combination for a spacious dining area.
 An accent Venetian stone wall adds dynamism to a room and is an ingenious way to hide damaged plasterboard or plaster surfaces.

 Combination of plaster and brick

-A brick wall partially hidden under a layer of plaster is a textured splash that can work on a design on its own to create a look and texture unmatched by any other interior wall surface.
+A brick wall partially hidden under a layer of plaster is a textured splash that can work on a design on its own to create a look and texture unmatched to any other interior wall surface.

 Bedroom